PeterCamilleri/CX16/docs/more_memory.md

 In addition, the video display requires a great deal of memory bandwidth to create lively and colorful displays.
 In a system with shared memory, that memory bandwidth is not available to the CPU.
 Either the CPU must run more slowly or faster memory chips must be used.
+The memory bandwidth problem was especially acute in the C64 where the video controller would greatly reduce the effective processor speed during what were called "bad" scan lines.
 The dedicated memory connected to the VERA chip means that none of the video display bandwidth is at the expense of CPU performance.

 Don't get me wrong; There are plenty of other ways to nerf system speed.
 The designers of the Commander X 16 have just made sure that memory expansion is